A 3D lattice defect and efficient computations in topological MBQC: Measurement-Based Quantum Computation in the cluster state

 corresponding to the `in' plane $\mathcal{I}$, the `out' plane $\mathcal{O}$ and the bulk $\mathcal{B}$.
-Let $c_2$ be a primal surface that is a rectangle having one side on each of $\mathcal{I},\mathcal{O}$ while the other two extend in its bulk.
-We modify the measurement procedure described in Section~\ref{Sec:Cluster}, firstly by not measuring the qubits in $\mathcal{I},\mathcal{O}$, and secondly by measuring the qubits on the inner boundary of the surface, $\partial c_2\cap \mathcal{B}$, in the $Z$ basis instead of the $X$ basis.
-Since $K(c_2)$ is a stabilizer, we conclude that the final state is an eigenstate of $\logicZ_{\mathrm{in}}\otimes \logicZ_{\mathrm{out}}$ where $\logicZ_{\mathrm{in}} = Z(\partial c_2\cap \mathcal{I})$ and similarly for $\logicZ_{\mathrm{out}}$.
-Furthermore, let $\bar c_2$ be a boundaryless cylinder surrounding one of the edges of the rectangle extending from the initial to the final plane, see Fig. \ref{fig:Identity}.
-The corresponding stabilizer $K(\bar c_2)$ is a product of $X$ operators on the cylinder and so the state after the measurements in the bulk is an eigenstate of $\logicX_{\mathrm{in}}\otimes \logicX_{\mathrm{out}}$.
+Let $c^Z$ be a primal surface that is a rectangle having one side on each of $\mathcal{I},\mathcal{O}$ while the other two extend in its bulk, see Fig.~\ref{fig:Identity}.
+We modify the measurement procedure described in Section~\ref{Sec:Cluster}, firstly by not measuring the qubits in $\mathcal{I},\mathcal{O}$, and secondly by measuring the qubits on the inner boundary of the surface, $\partial c_2\cap \mathcal{B}$, in the $Z$ basis while all the other qubits in the bulk, including the ones inside the surface $c^Z$, are measured in $X$.
+Since $K(c^Z)$ is a stabilizer that commutes with the measurements, we conclude that the final state is an eigenstate of $\logicZ_{\mathrm{in}}\otimes \logicZ_{\mathrm{out}}$ where $\logicZ_{\mathrm{in}} = Z(\partial c^Z\cap \mathcal{I})$ and similarly for $\logicZ_{\mathrm{out}}$.
+Furthermore, let $\bar c^X$ be a boundaryless cylinder surrounding one of the edges of the rectangle extending from the initial to the final plane, see Fig.~\ref{fig:Identity}.
+The corresponding stabilizer $K(\bar c^X)$ is a product of $X$ operators on the cylinder that commute with the $X$ measurements in the bulk.
+Note that this surface cannot be contracted as it wraps around a line of qubits measured in $Z$.
+The state after the measurements in the bulk is also an eigenstate of $\logicX_{\mathrm{in}}\otimes \logicX_{\mathrm{out}}$.
 Together, we have therefore obtained an \emph{encoded Bell pair} across the cluster.
 The fundamental theorem of topological MBQC, see~Theorem~\ref{Thm: Fundamental} below, states that an appropriate choice of measurements, which correspond to primal and dual surfaces, implements a unitary between the encoded initial state and the encoded final state.